nazmul68/buy-sell-client/README.md

 \* Buy & Sell has some private/protected Route, Admin Route, Also seller Route whereas the admin/user/seller cannot enter without registration.

-\* "Active route" to indicating the route which you are visiting..

 ### technologies